Strengths-Based Management and Its Impact on Employee Performance

 First, let’s define what we’re talking about.
 Strengths-based management is pretty much what it sounds like – management based on the strengths of your employees.
 However, that’s a pretty simplistic explanation, so let’s dig a little bit deeper.

-Everyone in your organization has its own strengths and weaknesses.
+Everyone in your organization has their own strengths and weaknesses.
 In a best-case scenario, those strengths relate directly to the employee’s current role within the business.
 However, that’s not often the case.
 Frequently, there’s a mismatch between strengths and the roles that your people fill.

-By using managers to identify strengths in employees, and through advanced onboarding processes, you can ensure that you get the best fit possible.
+By using managers to identify strengths in employees and through advanced onboarding processes, you can ensure that you get the best fit possible.
 Why does it really matter, though?
 Is it just about ensuring maximum productivity?
 Not really.
 It’s about encouraging your employees.
 It’s about empowering them and ensuring that they are deeply engaged with their role.

 Strengths-Based Management Enhances Loyalty and Employee Longevity